Anmol-Saraf10/Data-Science-Capstone-Week4_5/Data Science Capstone Report.md

 # 5. Conclusion

 The project aimed at finding out which areas in Singapore would yield the maximum profit  when one decides to open an eatery here.
-Given that majority of the population is of Chnese ethnicity, a Chinese restuarant then becomes the obvious choice.
+Given that majority of the population is of Chnese ethnicity, a Chinese restaurant then becomes the obvious choice.

 A project like this requires location data, and FourSquare API usage made the analysis viable.
 With the powerful Pandas package a lot of manipulation was done to get a clean and meaningful dataset.
 The K-Means clustering gave us an insight into the similarities of the locations based on the venues visited the people.